Planning for Corporate Event Photography

 If you’re hiring a corporate event photographer, it will be advantageous if they know where you plan on using the photos post event.
 This helps to guide her/him when choosing various types of shots.

-Professional photographers in Sydney will know to shoot close for LinkedIn photos, for example, and compose wide for long narrow web banners.
+Professional photographers will know to shoot close for LinkedIn photos, for example, and compose wide for long narrow web banners.

 Photographers may also ask for examples to get a better idea of what you expect.
 Photos that illustrate the right focus, tone and/or subject matter.
 Another way to this could be done by images on your website, brochures and other marketing collateral.